smdocs/my-projects/databases/sqlite/Readme.md

 - Unique Features
     - Another useful feature is the ability to manipulate more than one database at a time.
 SQLite allows a single database connection to associate itself with multiple database files simultaneously.
     - The most notable difference is that SQLite uses a dynamic-type system for tables.
 The SQLite engine will allow you to put any value into nearly any column,regardless of type.
+This is a major departure from traditional database systems, which tend to be statically typed.

 <b>Not suitable for</b>
  - High Transaction Rates